MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 :::image type="content" source="media/how-to-simulate-remote-network/create-virtual-network-gateway.png" alt-text="Screenshot of the Azure portal showing configuration settings for a virtual network gateway." lightbox="media/how-to-simulate-remote-network/create-virtual-network-gateway.png":::

-## 2. Create remote network and device links in Entra admin center
+## Create remote network and device links

 ### Create a remote network

 You need the public IP addresses of your virtual network gateway.
 These IP addresses can be found by browsing to the **Configuration** page of your virtual network gateway.
-It will used in **Add a link** sections.

-You can add redundancy in 2 ways -
+Organizations can add redundancy in two ways:

-1. Choose "Zone redundancy" while creating a device link.
-We will create another gateway for you in a different availability zone (AZ) but in the same data enter in **Region** you picked while creating your remote network.
-In this case, you need just 1 public IP address on your virtual network gateway.
-2 IPsec tunnels will be created from the same public IP address of your router to different Microsoft gateways in different availability zones.
+1. Choose **Zone redundancy** while creating a device link.
+We create another gateway for you in a different availability zone within the same datacenter **Region** you picked while creating your remote network.
+In this case, you need just one public IP address on your virtual network gateway.
+Two IPsec tunnels are created from the same public IP address of your router to different Microsoft gateways in different availability zones.
-2. Have a secondary public IP address and create 2 device links with different public IP addresses.
-You can choose "No redundany" when creating device links.
+1. Have a secondary public IP address and create two device links with different public IP addresses.
+You can choose **No redundancy** then when creating device links.
 In this case, you need primary and secondary public IP addresses on your virtual network gateway.

-In this article, we will go with first option above.
+In this article, we choose the zone redundancy path.

 :::image type="content" source="media/how-to-simulate-remote-network/virtual-network-gateway-public-ip-addresses.png" alt-text="Screenshot showing how to find the public IP addresses of a virtual network gateway." lightbox="media/how-to-simulate-remote-network/virtual-network-gateway-public-ip-addresses.png":::

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a [Global Secure Access Administrator](/azure/active-directory/roles/permissions-reference#global-secure-access-administrator).
-1. Browse to **Global Secure Access Preview** > **Remote network** > **Create remote network**.
+1. Browse to **Global Secure Access (Preview)** > **Devices** > **Remote network** > **Create remote network**.
 1. Provide a **Name** for your network, select an appropriate **Region**, then select **Next: Connectivity**.
 1. On the **Connectivity** tab, select **Add a link**.
    1. On the **General** tab: